brevzin/cpp_proposals/1170_overload_sets/overload-sets.md

     algorithm(getX(), []foo);
     std::invoke([]do_something, 42);

-This was rejected by EWG in the [Albuquerque][abq.p0834], and would still have the same problem with placing the onus on the user to avoid brittleness at each and every call site.
-It is point-free though, and terse enough to be basically invisible.
+This was rejected by EWG in the [Albuquerque][abq.p0834], but it is a syntax that has many benefits.
+It is point-free and terse enough as to be practically invisible.
+It would still place the onus on the user to avoid brittleness at each call site, but it is a very manageable burden.
 That discussion did conclude with this poll:

 > *Are we interested in a core language feature for packing concrete overload sets?*

 >  <table><tr><th>SF</th><th>F</th><th>N</th><th>A</th><th>SA</th></tr><tr><td>3</td><td>4</td><td>14</td><td>0</td><td>1</td></table>

 [P0573](https://wg21.link/p0573r2) wouldn't have directly solved this problem, but would have at least made writing the direct lambda less burdensome.
-It was also rejected in [Albuquerque][abq.p0573], and also did not even try to solve the point-free problem.
+It was also rejected in [Albuquerque][abq.p0573], and did not even try to solve the point-free problem.

 Despite this long history, we believe that this is a problem that needs to be solved.
 It is unreasonably difficult today to pass a function into another function.
 The increased emphasis on disallowing users from taking pointers to standard library functions and function templates directly pushes the issue.
 A significant portion of the discussion of [P0798](https://wg21.link/p0798r0) in LEWG in [Rapperswil][rap.p0798] was about the problem of passing overload sets into functions - because the paper would simply introduce more places where users may want to do such a thing.
 Notably, LEWG took these polls: